 Versions of SSL

-- SSL 1.0 – Due to a security flaw, the SSL 1.0 was not released.
-It is now obsolete due to new encryption methods being developed and adopted by many companies bringing more secure internet browsing for all users who have access.
+- SSL 1.0 – The SSL 1.0 was not released due to a security flaw.
+It is now obsolete due to new encryption methods being developed and adopted by many companies bringing more secure internet browsing for all users with access.

 - SSL 2.0 – Netscape released SSL v2.0 in 1995, but it was deprecated years ago because of design flaws that made the protocol insecure and unsafe for use by modern browsers.